Letter of Support Requirements to Successfully Restore Your Revoked Driver’s License

 Need your driver’s license restored?
 Unhappy with your current attorney?
 Request a free consultation now.

-The process of restoration
+The Process of Restoration

+The driver’s license restoration process can have two phases.
+The first phase involves an appeal hearing before an administrative law judge to determine.
 If the administrative law judge doesn’t rule in your favor, the second phase involves filing an appeal in the circuit court where you live.

 An overview of the entire driver’s license restoration process is set forth here.

 Letters of support are important in both appeals to an administrative law judge and to the circuit court.
+The quantity and quality of your letters will have an enormous effect on restoring your driving privileges.
+Most people who know you, or are close to you, will genuinely want to help.

 Although the process can be time-consuming or awkward, you’ll undoubtedly be surprised at peoples’ willingness to support you.
+There are certain things every letter of support must include, as well as very important thinks your letters should never include.

 Who can write revoked driver’s license letters of support?